Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 Unity adds this render target to the G-buffer layout when the Light Layers feature is enabled (URP Asset, **Advanced** > **Light Layers**).
 The Light Layers feature might have a significant impact on the GPU performance.
 For more information, see section [Light Layers](#light-layers).

+**Depth as Color**

+Unity adds this render target to the G-buffer layout when Native Render Pass is enabled on platforms that support it.
+Unity renders depth as a color into this render target.
+This render target has the following purpose:

+* Improves performance on Vulkan devices.

+* Lets Unity get the depth buffer on Metal API, which does not allow fetching the depth from the DepthStencil buffer within the same render pass.

+The format of the Depth as Color render target is `GraphicsFormat.R32_SFloat`.

 **DepthStencil**

 Unity reserves the four highest bits of this render target to mark the Material type.
 See also [URP Pass tags: UniversalMaterialType](../urp-shaders/urp-shaderlab-pass-tags.md#universalmaterialtype).

-For this render target, Unity selects either the D32F_S8 format, or the D24S8 format depending on the platform.
+For this render target, Unity selects either the `D32F_S8` format, or the `D24S8` format depending on the platform.

 ### <a name="accurate-g-buffer-normals"></a>Encoding of normals in G-buffer